Last Updated on 11th October 2020 by Emma

 Among my extended family I have bricklayers, care workers, Queens Counsel barristers, solicitors, SAHMs, American corp VP’s, teachers and those with an inherited private income.

-Yep, you read that right, there are still people in this world who inherit an ongoing annual private income.
+Yep, you read that right, there are still people in this world who inherit a private income.